bcgov/nr-bcwat/backend/database_initialization/README.md

 This is the main file that dictates the import of the data from the various files in the `queries` directory.

-The function `import_non_scraped_data` is called at the beginning, this function calls other functions in the file to kick off the recreation of the tables and imports the data from the `from` database to the `to` database.
+The `import_data` function is the function that gets called from the `transfer_table.py` file.
+This calls the `populate_all_tables` and the `run_post_import_queries`.
+It is basically the access point to these function from other files.

-The `move_non_scraped_data` moves the large static data that goes in to any of the three schemas from the `from` database to the `to` database.
-There are some queries that require the `wet` schema from the `staging` database that is on Foundry Spatial's database.
-So if it's required, the connection for that database is made.
-Otherwise, the connection to the `from` database is used.
-After the query is ran, 1 000 000 rows of data is transferred at a time.
+The `populate_all_tables` function takes in the destination database's connection and the dictionary to insert.
+The dictionary is defined in the `constants.py` file.
+Before insertion, specific tables get minor adjustments to the data.
+This is done here because of some of the changes that are required are a bit complicated to do in SQL, but very simple to do in Python.After the query is ran, 1 000 000 rows of data is transferred at a time.
 Some JSON columns are transformed in to JSON objects, this has to be done because psycopg2 returns JSON columns as string columns.

-The `populate_other_station_tables` does a similar thing, except it takes in data that needs to be manipulated a little bit first, and the same named table does not exist in the original database.

 The `run_post_import_queries` runs the queries in the `post_import_queries.py` file.

 #### util.py